SOCKET: SOft Collision Kernel EsTimator for Sparse Attention: Experiments

 \subsection{Efficiency of SOCKET}

-We evaluate the efficiency of SOCKET using decoding throughput on NVIDIA A100 and H200 GPUs.
-To this end, we modify the GPT-FAST codebase to support sparse attention and report decode-only throughput.
-Our implementation combines a custom CUDA kernel for key scoring with a Flash Decode Triton kernel to compute attention over the selected keys.
-Across both hardware platforms, SOCKET delivers consistent throughput gains over FlashAttention~\cite{dao2023flashattention2} that increase with context length.
-On the H200, SOCKET achieves up to a $1.12\times$ speedup at a context length of 36K tokens, $1.26\times$ at 72K tokens, and up to $1.5\times$ at 145K tokens at 33$\times$ sparsity (see fig.~\ref{fig:speedup_h200}).
-Similarly, on the A100, SOCKET attains a $1.19\times$ speedup at 18K tokens, $1.3\times$ at 36K tokens, and $1.52\times$ at 72K tokens at 33$\times$ sparsity (see fig.~\ref{fig:speedup_a100}).
-These results demonstrate that SOCKET significantly improves decoding efficiency at long context lengths, highlighting its practical advantage for scalable long-context inference.
+We evaluate the decoding efficiency of SOCKET on NVIDIA A100 and H200 GPUs using decode-only throughput.
+To this end, we extend the GPT-Fast codebase to support sparse attention, combining a custom CUDA kernel for key scoring with a Flash Decode Triton kernel for exact attention over the retrieved top-$k$ keys.
+Across both platforms, SOCKET delivers throughput gains that become increasingly pronounced with longer context lengths.
+On the H200, SOCKET is slightly slower than FlashAttention3~\citep{shah2024flashattention} at 32K tokens ($0.93\times$), but surpasses both FlashAttention2~\citep{Dao2023FlashAttention2} and FlashAttention3 as the contexts grow.
+Relative to FlashAttention2, it achieves speedups of $1.01\times$, $1.38\times$, $1.58\times$, and $1.84\times$ at 32K, 70K, 100K, and 140K tokens, respectively.
+Compared to FlashAttention3, the speedup increases from $1.24\times$ at 70K tokens to $1.58\times$ at 140K tokens under $33\times$ sparsity (see fig.~\ref{fig:decode_h200}).
+Similarly, on the A100 GPU, SOCKET consistently outperforms FlashAttention2, achieving speedups of $1.19\times$, $1.32\times$, and $1.53\times$ at 18K, 36K, and 72K tokens, respectively (see fig.~\ref{fig:decode_a100}).
+These results show that the efficiency benefits of SOCKET scale favorably with context length, making it particularly effective for long-context decoding workloads.